-Phytophthora ramorum is a tree disease affecting Larch that has been prevalent in South West Scotland for many years with sporadic outbreaks elsewhere in Scotland.
+Phytophthora ramorum is a tree disease that affects larch trees.
+It has been prevalent in south west Scotland for many years with sporadic outbreaks elsewhere in the country.
 It can’t be eradicated.
 The only way to slow the rate of spread is to fell the infected trees and those surrounding them.

 Felling operations and site closures are ongoing in order to remove affected trees and reduce the risk of spread to other woodlands in Cowal and Argyll.
 Felling operations mean certain areas and paths throughout Corlarach Forest, Benmore Forest, Puck's Glen and Kilmun Arboretum will be closed to the public for safety reasons.
 Areas that are closed change frequently throughout the works and we often need to close multiple areas at the same time.
 If you are planning to visit, we recommend checking the relevant forest webpage first to ensure it is open.

 Felled areas will be replanted.
 Although, depending on the species chosen, there is a recommended fallow period of three years.
 Our response to Phytophthora ramorum will not result in long term deforestation.

 How we find out what trees are affected

 Scottish Forestry, the regulator for forestry in Scotland, conducts bi-annual helicopter surveillance and associated ground surveys of larch to monitor the spread of Phytophthora ramorum.
 The disease was confirmed at 24 sites in 2020, and a further 60 suspected cases were identified in 2021.
 We are currently working to fell infected areas and survey suspected sites.
 This map shows the confirmed SPHNs:

 Scottish Forestry has recently launched a revised policy for dealing with Phytophthora ramorum.